spaghettidba/WorkloadTools/README.md

                 "Password": "P4$$w0rd!"
             },

-            // Filters: for the workload
+            // Filters for the workload
             // These are not mandatory, you can omit them
             // if you don't need to filter.
             // Prepend the '^' character to exclude the value